rmordechay/jogson/README.md

 #### JsonMapper

 `JsonMapper` is a struct that holds JSON data and serves as a generic type for all possible JSON types.
 It has `AsX` and `IsX` fields with which you can get the data and check the type, respectively.
 For example, if your data is a JSON object, you can call `JsonMapper.AsObject`, or if it's a string, `JsonMapper.AsString`.
 This struct is best used when you don't know the type at compile time and want to check it dynamically.
 In this case you can use `JsonMapper.IsArray`, `JsonMapper.IsString`, `JsonMapper.IsFloat`, etc.

 Note, in any case, `AsX` never returns nil, but always the zero value.
 If the underlying data is null, then `IsNull` will be set to true.

 `JsonMapper` is also returned in cases where the return type can be any JSON type.
 For example, `JsonArray.Elements()` returns a slice `[]JsonMapper` over which you can iterate or query specific elements.
-Other methods that return `JsonMapper` (instead of
-`JsonObject` or `JsonArray`) are `JsonObject.Values()`, `JsonObject.Get()`, `JsonArray.Get()`, `JsonArray.Find()` and more.
+Other methods that return `JsonMapper` (instead of `JsonObject` or `JsonArray`) are `JsonObject.Values()`, `JsonObject.Get()`, `JsonArray.Get()`, `JsonArray.Find()` and more.

 #### JsonObject

 `JsonObject` holds JSON object data and has different methods to read from JSON object and write to it.
 Once you have an instance, you can use the various methods to read or write data to you object.
 There are multiple ways to get a `JsonObject`.
 You can parse it directly, get it as an element of an array, or a value in a parent object.

 There are 2 sets of methods that you can use when

 #### JsonArray
 `JsonArray` is in many ways almost identical to `JsonObject`.
 It also contains the underlying array and methods to read and write data, and both also keep the same names for the methods.
 However, they some minor differences.

 #### `JsonObject` and `JsonArray` Similarity
-`JsonObject` and `JsonArray` have very similar methods, both in naming and semantics.
+The structs `JsonObject` and `JsonArray` have very similar methods, both in naming and semantics.
 However, they have 2 differences
   * Input:
     * `JsonObject`'s methods mostly asks for `string` as the key
     * `JsonArray`'s methods mostly asks for `int` as the index
   * Output:
-    * `JsonObject`'s methods mostly return a map
+    * `JsonObject`'s methods mostly return a `map` or `JsonObject`
-    * `JsonArray`'s methods mostly return a slice
+    * `JsonArray`'s methods mostly return a `slice` or `JsonArray`

-#### `As`, `Is` and `Get`
+#### Methods and Variables Prefix
-The prefixes, `As`, `Is` and `Get` have similar semantics across the library.
+The prefixes, `As`, `Is`, `Get` and `Add` have similar semantics across the library and can be found in `JsonMapper`,`JsonObject` and `JsonArray`
 * `IsX`: checks for the value's type.
 For example `JsonMapper.IsBool`
 * `AsX`: converts the current data to other type representation.
 For example, `JsonArray.AsStringArray()` converts JsonArray to `[]string`.
 * `GetX`: Fetches the data, usually with some sort of search in the underlying data.
+* `AddX`: Adds the data to the JSON array or object